 - Add pinch salt, then stir in chocolate chips (I also use my hands for this).

 - Roll into balls.
 This works best with clean, wet hands.
 Batter will be sticky.

-Super easy, and probably fun for kids too.
+Super easy.
 Let me know how they turn out!

 Mary Vance is a Certified Nutrition Consultant and author specializing in digestive health.
 She combines a science-based approach with natural therapies to rebalance the body.
 In addition to her 1:1 coaching, she offers courses to help you heal your gut and improve your health.
 Mary lives in San Francisco and Lake Tahoe in Northern California.
 Read more about her coaching practice here and her background here.